SonarSource/sonar-cayc-stats-plugin/README.md

 # sonar-cayc-stats-plugin

-SonarQube plugin showcasing the Clean as You Code approach to development
+Demonstrates the value of Clean as You Code methodology

 ## Compatibility